koszeggy/KGySoft.Drawing.Tools/KGySoft.Drawing.DebuggerVisualizers.Package/readme.md

 <br/>**A:** No, these visualizers are for `System.Drawing` types.
 But the built-in Dependency Object visualizer is able to display image sources anyway.

 **Q:** Where do I find the edited/downloaded resource files?
 Even my previously edited/downloaded resources have been disappeared.
-<br/>**A:** The language resources belong to the executed ImagingTools instance where they can be found in a `Resources` subfolder.
-The saved resources might be at different possible locations:
+<br/>**A:** The __Visual Studio/Tools/KGy SOFT Drawing Debugger Visualizers__ and clicking the magnifier icon executes the Imaging Tools from different locations.
+If you edit the language resources at one place they will not be automatically applied at the other place.
+Therefore, the saved resources might be at different possible locations:
 * If you execute a manually deployed version the resources will be in a `Resources` subfolder in the folder you executed the ImagingTools from
 * During debugging the tool is executed from the debugger visualizers folder: `Documents\Visual Studio <version>\Visualizers`
 * If you launch the tool from the Visual Studio Tools menu, then it is located under `ProgramData\Microsoft\VisualStudio\Packages\...`